14 Different Types of Bats in Indiana

 Indiana’s different types of bats are primarily found during autumn, winter, and early spring when roosting with other bats inside tree cavities or crevices.

-However, these particular types of bats in Indiana can also be found in buildings if they perch near an open window that leads to a hollow spot on the building’s exterior.
+However, these particular types of bats in Indiana can also be found in buildings if they perch near an open window, which leads to a hollow spot on the building’s exterior.

 Their gray fur, reddish brown on the upper side, can be identified.
 The underside is lighter colored, and this creature has big ears extending about one inch from its head.